OpenDroneMap/FIELDimageR/README.md

 #### 10. Estimating plant height

-> The plant height can be estimated using the *mask* from step 4 to remove the soil and the *fieldshape* from step 5.
-The estimate plant height is the difference between the Digital Surface Model (DSM) from soil base (before sprouting, [Download EX_DSM0.tif](https://drive.google.com/open?id=1lrq-5T6x_GrbkCtpDSDiX1ldvSwEBFX-)) and the DSM file with plants (growth cycle, [Download EX_DSM1.tif](https://drive.google.com/open?id=1q_H4Ef1f1yQJOPtkVMJfcb2SvHcxJ3ya)).
+> The plant height can be estimated by calculating the Canopy Height Model (CHM).
+This model uses the difference between the Digital Surface Model (DSM) from the soil base (before there is any sproute, [Download EX_DSM0.tif](https://drive.google.com/open?id=1lrq-5T6x_GrbkCtpDSDiX1ldvSwEBFX-)) and the DSM file from the vegetative growth (once plants are grown, [Download EX_DSM1.tif](https://drive.google.com/open?id=1q_H4Ef1f1yQJOPtkVMJfcb2SvHcxJ3ya)).
+To calculate the plant height, first we used a previously generated *mask* from step 4 to remove the soil, and the output from *fieldshape* in step 5 to assign data to each plot.
 The user can extract information using the basic R functions mean, max, min, and quantile as a parameter in function **`getInfo`**.

 ```r
 # Uploading files from soil base (EX_DSM0.tif) and vegetative growth (EX_DSM1.tif):